pipelinelabo/datalaiq-wiki/api/kits.md

 ## Querying Remote Kit Server

-To get a list of remote kits from the Gravwell Kit Server, issue a GET on `/api/kits/remote/list`.
+To get a list of remote kits from the DatalaiQ Kit Server, issue a GET on `/api/kits/remote/list`.
 This will return a JSON encoded list of kit metadata structures that represents the latest versions for all available kits.
 The API path `/api/kits/remote/list/all` will provide all kits for all versions.

 The Metadata structure is as follows: